kpwhri/heartsteps/README.md

 docker-compose run --service-ports client bash
 ```

+#### Debugging Client

+You might want to make a user for debugging.
+This is how.
+(I'll assume you already loaded up the docker containers)

+1. Create a superuser [do this in server container]

+        $ python manage.py createsuperuser

+2. Connect to staff dashboard (http://localhost:8080/dashboard)
+    - use the id and password of a superuser that you just created in step 1.

+3. Select a test cohort

+4. Select "Add participant" at the top of the screen

+5. Put anything as you want in those three fields.
+HeartSteps ID will be used as User.username (alphanumiric).
+Enrollment token should be "xxxx-xxxx" form.
+Birthyear should be normal years (such as 1980 or 2021).
+I recommend something with serial number. (i.e., test-01) Because you will do this again and again and you might not want to be confused.
+Use different prefixes for heartstep id and token, so that you can distinguish them just by looking (It will help you at some point)

+Now you can log in with that ***token*** and ***birthyear*** in client (http://localhost:8100)

+Then you can proceed the onboarding screens.
+At the "Fitbit" screen (the one with "Connect to Fitbit" button), you may pause and make the user enabled to bypass Fitbit connection.

+6. Go to Django admin page. (localhost:8080/admin) You would be authenticated already, because you logged in step 2.
+If not, please use the id/pw used in step 1 & 2.

+7. In the left section, Select Fitbit_Api > Fitbit accounts.

+8. On the top right corner, hit "ADD FITBIT ACCOUNT" button.

+9. Fill random alphanumeric text in **Fitbit user**, **Access Token**, **Refresh Token**, and fill random 5 digit numbers in **Expires at** field.

+10. Click + sign under FITBIT ACCOUNT USERS (Add another fitbit account user).
+This will make a connection with a HeartSteps user and Fitbit Account that you are creating right now.

+11. Select the User you created in step 4.
+Technically speaking, you created a participant in step 4, and you created a User by logging in through the client app between step 5 & 6.

+Now you can go back to your client (app) screen, and click "Next", then click "Skip" in the next screen (Fitbit clockface).

+Then you will reach to baseline screen.

+12. Go back to Django admin page. (localhost:8080/admin).
+Go to AUTHENTICATION AND AUTHORIZATION > Users.
+Find the user you just created.
+Click the ID.

+13. In the "Change user" page, check "Staff Status".
+Then click "Save".

+14. Go back to client app (localhost:8100) and refresh the page.
+It will lead you to client home. (bypassing baseline)

 ### HeartSteps FitBit
 The fitbit application is created with the [fitbit command line tools,](https://dev.fitbit.com/blog/2018-08-23-cli-tools/) and should be usable if the files are imported into [fitbit studio.](https://studio.fitbit.com)